-DEVELOPING PEER SUPPORT FOR SIBLINGS Peer workforce guidelines under development by the NMHC identify the need for peer support resources for siblings.
-Guidelines to include: Identification of the particular experiences of siblings.
-Definition of the specific attributes of this role.
+POLICY SOLUTION EVIDENCE AND RATIONALE OUTCOME MECHANISM DEVELOPING PEER SUPPORT FOR SIBLINGS Siblings of young people with Implementation National Peer workforce guidelines under development by the Mental Health mental ill-health experience a of sibling peer NMHC identify the need for Commission. range of emotions and need support. peer support resources for for support.
+Family inclusive siblings.
+Guidelines to include: approaches need to be developed and implemented · Identification of the to include appropriate support particular experiences of for siblings. siblings.

 Processes and practices to support a sibling peer workforce.

 Supported recruitment of young people with a lived experience of a sibling with mental ill-health into these roles.

-Implementation of sibling peer support.
-National Mental Health Commission.
+· Definition of the specific

+attributes of this role.

+Peer support provides an avenue for delivering tailored support for siblings.